cbheemaiah/Bulldog-Automation/README.md

 # Bulldog

 Bulldog is an automation tool for managing Mautic contacts.
-It handles importing contacts from CSV files, managing their lifecycle through automated day-based tagging (e.g., "Digital-Bulldog-Day-1"), and maintaining a local history of operations.
+It handles importing contacts from CSV files, managing their lifecycle through automated day-based tagging, and maintaining a local history of operations.

 ## Setup